-November 2021 - Technical maintenance is currently taking place at The Human Burrow and as such is not open to visitors.
+Storm damage on The Beeches walk, and technical maintenance issues currently taking place at The Human Burrow mean that it is not currently open to visitors.
 We hope to have this work completed as soon as possible

 Antoine says of his work, “The Human Burrow is an art installation exploring the sounds of underground wildlife.
 Once inside the Burrow, you will be immersed in a composition made of sounds and vibrations of animal origin.
 You may spend the night with a fox dreaming in its den; experience the noise of thousands of ants crawling about their nest; feel the seismic songs of elephants conversing through the ground; listen to kangaroo rats foot-drumming from burrow to burrow; or even enter a crocodile’s lair where an egg is about to hatch.
 The Burrow is a human-scale acoustic refuge accessible day and night to humans and non-humans alike.”